huangs96/Discord-Bot-E7/README.md

 # Discord-Bot-E7
-This Discord Bot was created using NodeJS, Google Sheets API, and DiscordJS API to help Epic 7 mobile game players to improve their guild war match ups by connecting their discord server with an in-depth Google Sheet.
+This Discord Bot was created using NodeJS, Google Sheets API, and DiscordJS API to help Epic 7 mobile game players improve their guild war match ups, provide player gear score and winrates, and record team compositions that have no yet been created.
+The bot functions by connecting their discord server with an in-depth Google Sheet created by one of the players.

 ## Getting Started
-1. In order to use this discord bot, you must enter your corresponding credentials for both the Discord API and Google Sheets API.
+1. In order to use this discord bot, you must either provide your own discord development and google sheets credentials duplicate/fork this bot, or contact me for permissions to add this bot into your server.
 2. Start the bot using `node bot.js` in your terminal.
 Alternatively, you can find hosting for the bot to use it virtually and not on your local machine.
-The guild that is using this bot is using Replit for hosting.
+The guild that is using this bot is using AWS Lambda for hosting.
-3. Once the bot has logged in (e.g. Bot #1234 is ready!), the discord server will listen to three names that
+3. Once the bot has logged in (e.g. "Status"), the discord server will listen for user inputs.
-4. The three inputs will populate into the Google Sheet and return back data.
-In this instance, I have connected it to a Google Sheets that populates Epic 7 data.
+4. Based on the user input, it will read or write information from and to the google sheet.
 5. Data is sent into the discord channel via embed.
-Screenshots below.
+Screenshots and example of commands below.

 ## Screenshots